Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/11-Testing-Authentication/README.md

 Then, pair with another group and discuss both concepts.
 How do they fit together?

+As a class, discuss how these were used in the Reddit.js project.

 ## BREAK

 ## Activity: JWT Authentication Tutorial